‘Thursday Night Football’ adjusts up: Thursday final ratings

-Only one of Thursday’s primetime broadcasts experienced an adjustment from the night’s preliminary adults 18-49 ratings to the finals today.
-FOX’s broadcast of the Cowboys vs. Bears “Thursday Night Football” game adjusted up from its initial 3.7 rating to a 5.0 with 17.89 million viewers.
+As expected, there were multiple adjustments from Thursday’s primetime adults 18-49 ratings to the finals today.
+NBC’s broadcast of the New Orleans vs. Atlanta “Thursday Night Football” game adjusted up from a 5.1 rating to a 6.1, with 20.81 million viewers

 |Time